esteinig/nanoq/README.md

 nanoq -i test.fq -Q rq.txt -L rl.txt > reads.fq
 ```

+> :warning: Length and quality outputs are meant for quick plotting of distributions.
+Because of dubious internal design decisions (my bad) outputs are ordered with an unstable sorting function, which means the order of identical values may change between outputs.
+Furthermore, output order does not correspond to read output order - this will change in the next release [as outlined in this issue](#https://github.com/esteinig/nanoq/issues/45)

 #### Summary reports

 Summary reports are output to file explicitly using `--report/-r`: